Faculty Teaching Excellence Award

 - in classes where the enrolment exceeds 100, nominations must be accompanied by the signatures of 20 students

 - in small postgraduate classes of less than 10 students, the whole group should agree to the nomination.

 Nomination forms are available for download by clicking on the link to the right of this page.
-The form is a pdf document that has editable blank fields which may be completed before the form is printed for signing and lodged with Belinda Chambers by June 8 for Semester One units of study and November 2 for Semester Two units of study.
+The form is a pdf document that has editable blank fields which may be completed before the form is printed for signing and lodged with Belinda Chambers by Friday, November 1, for both Semester One and Semester Two units of study.

 Adobe PDF Reader software (available free of charge by clicking on the link above) is essential for opening and editing the documents.

 Applications will be assessed on the basis of evidence that supports applicant’s claims against the following criteria, each of which is explained in detail on the nomination form.

 - Approaches to teaching that influence, motivate and inspire students to learn